slotcars, slot car, technical information, technical guide, Pro Slot, Camen, Slick 7, PK, GT-1

 Answer: There are two methods that have been sucessful.

 Method 1) This is the most reliable and foolproof method.
 This is recomended for the M515 straight pinned pinion only.
 Grind a groove in the shaft for the pin, located so that the pinion is centered on the spur.
 Slide the pinion on so that the hole aligns with the notch.
 Bend an L in a piece of M636 wire, slide one end through the hole.
 Carefully bend the other end so that the piano wire form a U, trim it so that the ends of the wire point away from the motor and are flush with the end of the pinion.
-If you wish you can apply flux and solder to the end of the motor shaft and pin wire but this is optional and not necessary.
-When it is time to remove the pinion use a gear puller.
+Either apply flux and solder to the end of the motor shaft and pin wire or use two part epoxy.
+When it is time to remove the pinion use a gear puller, this will break the wire into three pieces, make sure that you remove these pieces from the can and magnet so that they don't get caught between the arm and magnet and take out your magnets.
+Check the pinion for cracks around the hole, if cracks are found discard the pinion, otherwise reuse it.
 Next time install a new piece of M636 wire and repeat the steps above.

 Question: How do you install the new M629 long life motor ball bearings?